 This restaurant and brewery delights locals and visitors alike with lively atmosphere, modernized pub fare, and a great selection of local beer.
 Easily pair the delicious delights with an IPA, lager, porter, ale, and other crazy concoctions.

 Named after their family members’ restaurant in Boston, Steuben’s opened in Denver in 2006 with a focus on American Regional classics.
-Steuben’s takes classic fare like fried chicken, pot roast, and mac & cheese and adds a modern twist.
+Steuben’s takes classic fare like fried chicken, pot roast, and mac & cheese (affiliate link) and adds a modern twist.
 You’ll find less-common ingredients like panko bread and green chile added to these otherwise traditional meals – making it a favorite hotspot for trendy foodies looking for classic offerings.

 6. Brown Palace Hotel